Wedding Venue Feature: Lion Rock Farm

 Here are even more photos of a Lion Rock Farm wedding for your viewing pleasure.

+Undoubtedly, you can see that Lion Rock Farm is one of the best wedding venues in CT.
 If you’re thinking that a Lion Rock Farm wedding is for you, then use the links below to get in touch with the venue!

 I used the following references at different points in this post: